 getEncodedMessage Returns the message encoded according the coding rules defined in the TTCN-3 specification.
+In some cases, the message data are available only in the form of a stream and cannot be converted into a continuous byte array (e.g. because of memory restrictions).
+In such cases, this method returns null and the getInputStream method shall be used for reading the data.

 setEncodedMessage Sets the encoded message representation of this TriMessage to message.